-The Clinical Pathology Division of the Department of Pathology at Westchester Medical Center is located on the main floor (Section J) of the hospital.
+The Clinical Pathology Division of the Department of Pathology at Westchester Medical Center of the Westchester Medical Center Health Network is located on the main floor (Section J) of the hospital.
 It provides regular, specialized and urgent services to the patients at the Medical Center as well as the referred patients from the community physicians or other hospitals.

 The division is accredited (with distinction) by the College of American Pathologists and has functioned as a reference laboratory for the State of New York.
 It includes the following laboratories:

 The Flow Cytometry laboratory carries out studies on bone marrows, peripheral bloods and lymph nodes on hundreds of patients with leukemias or lymphomas each year.
 This laboratory also performs large numbers of immune monitoring and HLA tissue typing.

 Elimination of the STAT laboratory and its inclusion in the General Core laboratory is the result of progressive automation and increase in efficiency of the regular laboratories.
 As the result, the turn-around times for the regular tests (all of which are monitored on a daily basis) has been reduced to an hour or less.
 Since this corresponds to the national standards for STAT testing (one hour or less), the need for STAT requests has therefore been obviated.